oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/usage.md

 Model in Image requires creating a Docker image that has WebLogic Server and WDT installed, plus optionally, your model and application files.

+First, obtain a base image:

+- You can start with a WebLogic Server 12.2.1.3 or later Oracle Container Registry pre-built base image such as `container-registry.oracle.com/middleware/weblogic:12.2.1.3` for WLS domains or `container-registry.oracle.com/middleware/fmw-infrastructure:12.2.1.3` for JRF domains.
+For an example of this approach for both WLS and JRF domains, see the [Model in Image]({{< relref "/samples/simple/domains/model-in-image/_index.md" >}}) sample.
+For detailed instructions on how to log in to the Oracle Container Registry and accept the license agreement for an image (required to allow pulling an Oracle Container Registry image), see this [document]({{< relref "/userguide/managing-domains/domain-in-image/base-images/_index.md#obtaining-standard-images-from-the-oracle-container-registry" >}}).
-You can start with a WebLogic Server 12.2.1.3 or later pre-built base image obtained from [Docker Hub](https://github.com/oracle/docker-images/tree/master/OracleWebLogic) or similar, manually build your own base image as per [Preparing a Base Image]({{< relref "/userguide/managing-domains/domain-in-image/base-images/_index.md" >}}) (this is useful if you want your base images to include additional patches), or build a base image using the [WebLogic Image Tool](https://github.com/oracle/weblogic-image-tool).
+- Or you can manually build your own base image as per [Preparing a Base Image]({{< relref "/userguide/managing-domains/domain-in-image/base-images/_index.md#creating-a-custom-image-with-patches-applied" >}}).
+This is useful if you want your base images to include additional patches.
 Note that any 12.2.1.3 image must also include patch 29135930 (the pre-built images already contain this patch).
-For an example of the first approach for both WLS and JRF domains, see the [Model in Image]({{< relref "/samples/simple/domains/model-in-image/_index.md" >}}) sample.

 After you have a base image, Model in Image requires layering the following directory structure for its (optional) WDT model artifacts and (required) WDT binaries: